Godzilla vs. Mothra: Plot

-At Manila, Masako and Takuya later discover Ando's true intentions when he takes the Cosmos to Marutomo headquarters, where its president Takeshi Tomokane intends to use them for publicity purposes.
+In Manila, Masako and Takuya later discover Ando's true intentions when he takes the Cosmos to Marutomo headquarters, where its president Takeshi Tomokane intends to use them for publicity purposes.
 Mothra enters Tokyo in an attempt to rescue the Cosmos, but the Japan Self-Defense Forces attack her.
 The wounded Mothra heads for the National Diet Building and starts constructing a cocoon around herself.
 Meanwhile, Godzilla surfaces from Mount Fuji, while Battra frees himself from the Earth's crust and continues towards Japan.
 Both Mothra and Battra metamorphose into their imago forms and converge at Yokohama Cosmo World where they begin to fight once more.
 Godzilla interrupts the battle and initially attacks Battra.
 Mothra then briefly incapacitates Godzilla and comes to Battra's aid before returning to battle with Godzilla.
 Battra then returns the favor coming to Mothra's defense.

 Regrouping, Mothra and Battra decide to join forces against Godzilla, determining Godzilla to be the greater threat to the planet.
 Eventually, the two moths overwhelm and carry Godzilla over the ocean.
 Godzilla kills Battra by biting his throat and blasting his wound with atomic breath.
 An exhausted Mothra drops Godzilla and the lifeless Battra into the ocean and seals Battra's resting place below the surface by creating a mystical glyph with scales from her wings.

 The next morning, the Cosmos explain that Battra had been waiting many years to destroy an even larger meteoroid that would threaten the Earth in 1999.
 Mothra had promised she would stop the future collision if Battra were to die, and she and the Cosmos leave Earth as the humans bid farewell.